-If you need help to understand the information in this policy, please contact Eaglehawk Primary School on 03 5446 3722 or eaglehawk.ps@education.vic.gov.au.
+If you need help to understand this policy, please contact Eaglehawk Primary School 03 54463722.

 Purpose

 The Eaglehawk Primary School Child Safety and Wellbeing Policy demonstrates our school's commitment to creating and maintaining a child safe and child-friendly organisation, where children and young people are safe and feel safe.